 The Deputy City Manager for Economic Development and Capital Investment is responsible for oversight and management of five departments.
-The City functions covered include the Public Works and Transportation, Community Development and Planning, the Convention Center, Economic Development and Aviation.
+The City functions include Public Works and Transportation, Community Development and Planning, the Convention Center, Economic Development and Aviation.

 Public Works and Transportation plans, designs, operates, acquires, constructs, and maintains public facilities to ensure the safe and efficient movement of people, goods, and stormwater.
-The department is structured in divisions focusing on transportation planning, engineering operations, traffic, signal engineering, streets, stormwater/drainage, information services and environmental education.
+The department is structured in divisions focusing on engineering operations, public facility construction inspection, street maintenance, stormwater management, information services, design and construction of public buildings, and traffic engineering including signals, signs and markings.